 Calculate The Sharpe Ratio: Sharpe Ratio Formula

-The basic formula for the Sharpe ratio is:
+The standard algebraic expression for calculating the Sharpe ratio is defined as:

 Sharpe ratio = (Rp – Rf) / σp